olesyapro888/Prediction_success_Deep-Learning-Model_TensorFlow/README.md

 # Neural Network Charity Analysis.
-Project 19 of the UofT.
+The project 19 of the University of Toronto.
 ## `-Contents-`

 - [Overview of the Neural Network Charity Analysis](#Overview-of-the-Neural-Network-Charity-Analysis)